 Fisherman #2: “Yessir.
 God dang Nirvana.”

-The bartender finally glances up from the tumblers she’s been cleaning for the past 10 minutes, a concerned look hangs on his face.
+The bartender finally glances up from the tumblers she’s been cleaning for the past 10 minutes, a concerned look hangs on her face.

 Bartender: “Fellas, I hate to be the bearer of bad tidings.
 But it sounds like you guys got a serious problem here.
 You’re both totally obsessed with fly fishing.
 You may be addicted.”